7 Tips for Opening a Fitness Facility

 - Demographics: Define your target audience, and determine whether your facility would be in the right neighborhood to reach those people.
 See below for more details on this.

-- Price: This factor can vary widely depending on if you’re leasing space, renovating an older building, or constructing a whole new facility.
+- Price: This factor can vary widely depending on if you are leasing space, renovating an older building, or constructing a completely new facility.
 No matter which option you choose, make sure you have the capital to support this investment.
 It will pay off to investigate all pricing options for potential facility spaces that match the locales and neighborhoods you are considering.

-- Competitors: Which other gyms, studios, or fitness facilities exist near where you’re planning on opening your own?
+- Competitors: Which other gyms, studios, or fitness facilities exist near where you are planning to open your own?
 Do your research to find out which fitness training styles they cater to, what their pricing and strategies are, and which demographics they reach.
-After gathering these key pieces of information, analyze how your facility would fit in to the mix or if it’d be better to look at a different location.
+After gathering these key pieces of information, analyse how your facility would fit in to the mix or if it’d be better to look at a different location.